-From the research community, perhaps the METEOR-S project first used the term Web processes, even though with a different meaning than we used it in this paper [26].
-In [26] and other many other related METEOR-S research works, the focus is on constructing workflows by combining atomic Web services.
+From the research community, perhaps the METEOR-S project first used the term Web processes, even though with a different meaning than we used it in this paper [21].
+In [21] and other many other related METEOR-S research works, the focus is on constructing workflows by combining atomic Web services.
 In this paper, our focus is on viewing Web sites as processes and combining them to (more complex) processes.
 Mashup tools, e.g. Yahoo!
 Pipes4 allow users to combine data from various Web pages and present the aggregated view on the data on a new Web page.
 Thus, mashup tools are data flow driven.
 Furthermore, they mostly rely on RESTful Web services for obtaining access to the data.
 Our main focus in this paper is not to create a new Web pages with aggregated information collected from various Web pages, but rather to provide users of the Web sites with techniques for composition and execution of Web sites in order to relieve them from manual coordination of the Web sites they often use for a task at hand.

 iMacros5 is a commercial browser plugin that allows users to record a navigation behavior as a macro and execute such macros at some later stage.
 However, the synthesis of the macros is fully manual and a macro can use only those Web processes that are known to the end user while recording it.
 Our automatic synthesis technique allows users to compute generic solutions based on user's requirement automatically.
 While doing so, all Web process descriptions available in the repository can be used.
 Furthermore, the formal nature of our process language makes it possible to employ automatic procedures for reasoning about the properties of synthesized solution templates.
-In the recent years, many automatic Web Service Composition (WSC) techniques, e.g. [5], have been proposed.
-A popular approach to WSC is to characterize it as an Artificial Intelligence (AI) planning task and to solve it as such (e.g., [8], [9], [27]).
+In the recent years, many automatic composition techniques, e.g. [5], have been proposed.
 The major difference between them and our synthesis approach is that we aim at gluing together processes to a more complex process, whereas automatic composition techniques aim at composing atomic Web services to workflows.
-Several approaches have been proposed to deal with composition of complex processes, e.g. [28], [29] and a comprehensive comparison is hard since they address different flavors of the composition problem.
-One of the main distinction to be done is between centralized (or mediated, orchestrated) composition methods and distributed (or peer-to-peer) methods.
-The difference lies in the automated composition result: the former aim at synthesizing a new service (mediator) that orchestrates the component services by properly exchanging messages, while in the latter the execution of the composition is distributed among all the component services.